lervag/vimtex/README.md

 ## Requirements

-vimtex requires Vim version 8.0.1453 or neovim version 0.4.3.
-The requirements were updated in July 2020 after the release of vimtex 1.0.
-If you are stuck on older versions of Vim or neovim, then you should not use the most recent version of vimtex, but instead remain at the v1.0 tag.
+VimTeX requires Vim version 8.0.1453 or neovim version 0.4.3.
+The requirements were updated in July 2020 after the release of VimTeX 1.0.
+If you are stuck on older versions of Vim or neovim, then you should not use the most recent version of VimTeX, but instead remain at the v1.0 tag.

 Some features require external tools.
 For example, the default compiler backend relies on [latexmk](http://users.phys.psu.edu/~collins/software/latexmk-jcc/).
 Users are encouraged to read the requirements section in the [documentation](doc/vimtex.txt) (`:h vimtex-requirements`).